Bridgwater relishing United FA Cup challenge

 While Greenhill said his side were not feeling the pressures of the occasion just yet, there have been some rumblings about whether a trip to Wembley could be on the cards.

 "The players' group chat mentions Wembley the most!
-There's a bit of 'can we do it, can we get there?'."
+There's a bit of: 'Can we do it, can we get there?'"